Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Application to algebraic cobordism

-The algebraic cobordism $\mathbf{MGL}$ is a motivic spectrum which is determined by the Thom space of the universal vector bundles $V_n$ over $\mathbf{BGL}_n$ for every $n \ge 0$.
-It is known that the motivic spectrum $\mathbf{MGL}$ has the canonical $\E_\infty$-ring structure~\cite{Hu}.
+The algebraic cobordism spectrum $\mathbf{MGL}$ is the motivic spectrum determined by the Thom spaces of the universal vector bundles $V_n$ over $\mathbf{BGL}_n$ for all $n \ge 0$.
+It is known that the motivic spectrum $\mathbf{MGL}$ has a canonical $\E_\infty$-ring structure~\cite{Hu}.
 The motivic $\E_\infty$-ring $\mathbf{MGL}$ has the following universal property: \begin{theorem}[Panin, Pimenov and R\"ondigs~\cite{PPR} Theorem 2.7] Let $R$ be a motivic $\E_\infty$-ring.
-Then, the set of monoidal maps $\mathbf{MGL} \to R$ is naturally isomorphic to the set of the orientations on $R$. \end{theorem}
+Then the set of monoidal maps $\mathbf{MGL} \to R$ is naturally isomorphic to the set of orientations on $R$. \end{theorem}